fatpat/prometheus/docs/querying/functions.md

 ## `delta()`

-`delta(v range-vector)` calculates the difference between the first and last value of each time series element in a range vector `v`, returning an instant vector with the given deltas and equivalent labels.
+`delta(v range-vector, extrapolate=1 scalar)` calculates the difference between the first and last value of each time series element in a range vector `v`, returning an instant vector with the given deltas and equivalent labels.
-The delta is extrapolated to cover the full time range as specified in the range vector selector, so that it is possible to get a non-integer result even if the sample values are all integers.
+By default, the delta is extrapolated to cover the full time range as specified in the range vector selector, so that it is possible to get a non-integer result even if the sample values are all integers.
+To disable extrapolation set the `extrapolate` argument to 0 and only the values in the range vector selector will be used to calculate its difference.

 The following example expression returns the difference in CPU temperature between now and 2 hours ago: